bodywork-ml/ml-pipeline-engineering/README.md

 ## Setting-Up the Testing Framework

 We’re going to use [pytest](https://docs.pytest.org/en/6.2.x/) to support test development and we’re going to run them via the [Tox](https://tox.readthedocs.io/en/latest/index.html) test automation framework.
 The best way to get this operational, is to write some skeleton code for the pipeline that can be covered by a couple of basic tests.
-For example, at trivial level the  `train_model.py` batch job should provide us with some basic logs, whose existence we can test for in `test_train_model.py`.
+For example, at a trivial level the  `train_model.py` batch job should provide us with some basic logs, whose existence we can test for in `test_train_model.py`.
 Taking a Test-Driven Development (TDD) approach, we start with the test in `test_train_model.py`,

 ```python
 from _pytest.logging import LogCaptureFixture